Atchison Village, Richmond, California: Transit

 Atchison Village is served by the AC Transit 72M bus line, which runs east from Atchison Village up Macdonald Avenue to San Pablo Avenue and then south along San Pablo Avenue to downtown Oakland.
 A recent addition is the Circular Shuttle, a free service of the City of Richmond, which runs on MacDonald Avenue, and as far north as Doctor's Hospital.

-There are connections in Point Richmond for buses to Marin and points north and south as well as the 72M stops at the combined Richmond BART and train station to Davis, Sacramento and beyond.
-Freeway access E+W Interstate 580 is excellent down one mile of parkway.
+There are connections in Point Richmond for buses to Marin County and points north and south, as well as the 72M stops at the combined BART and Amtrak Richmond station to Davis, Sacramento, and beyond.
+Freeway access to Interstate 580 and the Richmond-San Rafael Bridge is excellent down one mile of parkway.

 Environmental issues

 The Chevron Richmond Refinery is about one mile west across Richmond Parkway, the BNSF railway Intermodal switching and loading yard and the Richmond Parkway.
 An accident at the refinery on January 15, 2007, revealed defects in the community notification system, and several members of the community were affected by fumes.
 Richmond City Councilman Tom Butt has said that he will make sure that this will not happen again.